Marvin Robinson (footballer)

-Marvin Leon St.Clair Robinson (born 11 April 1980) is an English former professional footballer who is the assistant manager of Hednesford Town.
+Marvin Leon St.Clair Robinson (born 11 April 1980) is an English former professional footballer who is the CEO of Hednesford Town.

 Career

 Robinson was born in Crewe, and went to school at Wolverhampton Grammar School from 1991 to 1998.
 While there, he represented England U18 schoolboys.
 He signed professional terms with Premier League side Derby County in June 1998 and made his debut against Arsenal at Highbury in April 1999.
 Later that year, he made his full league debut against Manchester United in a 2–1 defeat.

 In September 2000, Robinson joined Stoke City on loan for the 2000–01 season.
 He scored on his debut in a 4–0 win over Oxford United, and played the full match in a 1–1 draw with Port Vale in the Potteries derby.
 However, in his third match, against Rotherham United, he collided with Rotherham goalkeeper Ian Gray and suffered a broken leg.

 In 2002 Robinson returned from injury to score against Sunderland in the 2001–02 season.
 After spending time out on loan at Tranmere Rovers, scoring once against QPR, Robinson began to forge a career typical of 'journeyman' players, moving from club to club regularly.
 He had short spells with Chesterfield, Notts County, Rushden & Diamonds (where he scored on his debut in the FA Cup against Bradford City), Walsall, Stockport County, Lincoln City and Macclesfield Town before signing for Oxford United in September 2006.

 At Oxford, Robinson was given many opportunities to prove himself, but suffered a loss of form and failed to make a positive impression at the club.
 In September 2007, he went out on loan to Cambridge United.
 On 14 October 2007, while on loan to Cambridge United, Robinson suffered a broken leg and bruised lungs in a car crash.
 As a result of this, Oxford United terminated his loan with Cambridge so he could recover at Oxford.
 To aid his recovery, Robinson began training with Kettering Town and appeared for the club in a 5–1 Northants Hillier Senior Cup defeat at Daventry Town on 11 November 2008, the Kettering goal coming courtesy of their chairman Imraan Ladak.
 After a second, and final, appearance for the club in a 3–2 Conference League Cup defeat to A.F.C.
 Telford United on 20 January 2009, he joined Redditch United.
 After making his debut for the club in a 4–0 home defeat to Droylsden on 24 January 2009, he scored his first goal for the club in the following Saturday's game, a 2–1 victory at Hyde United.